Joey Meneses Player Props: Nationals vs. Royals

 Joey Meneses At The Plate

+- Meneses will look to extend his five-game hitting streak.
+He's batting .455 during his last outings.

+- In 72.9% of his 48 games this season, Meneses has picked up at least one hit.
+He's also had 17 multi-hit games.

-- In 47 games played this year, he has homered in only two of them.
+- In 48 games played this season, he has homered in just two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.